vijayboopathy/automation/ansible/Docker/README.md

   - Edit defaults/main.yml

     to specify the user, depends on os_family

 <pre>
          RedHat_User: centos
          Debian_User: ubuntu
 </pre>

 * If Docker-Compose to be installed.
-ByDefault it said to be "False".
+ByDefault it said to be "false"

         * false ===> Do nothing
 	* true  ===> Install